 Practicum Evaluation Form

-Practicum Site Database
+Previous Practicum Site Trainees

-Practicum Site Evaluation Responses
+Practicum Site Experience Responses

 Used by active students to learn more about experiences at particular practicum sites.
 If you would like to add information about your experience at a particular practicum site, please add your experience.

 The online APPIC directory of internship programs.
 To use it, select internship under 'Program Type' and enter your search terms in the fields provided.
 Each entry for internship programs in the directory includes useful information -- including minimum required clinical hours.